 The demand for employment-based green cards far exceeds the supply in the preference categories covering most jobs.
 Thus, backlogs develop, and the backlogs are worse for workers from some countries because of the historically high demand from those countries.
 The wait for a green card can take years, then, depending on where you’re from and what kind of work you do; or sometimes there is no wait at all!

 Take a look at the U.S. State Department Visa Bulletin, which is published monthly, to get a sense of the waiting times for the various categories of jobs under the numerical limitations.
 (A preliminary word of caution: The availability of green card slots, as reflected on the Visa Bulletin, can change in sudden, unexpected ways as immigration officials adjust their assessment of the demand in the various categories each month.)

-According to the November 2012 Visa Bulletin, for example, someone from Mexico with an advanced degree coming to the U.S. to perform a job that requires that advanced degree (a “second preference” worker) will not have to wait at all to apply for a green card, whereas an unskilled worker (“other workers”) from Mexico will have to wait about six years.
-On the other hand, an advanced degree holder from India will have to wait even longer than an unskilled worker from Mexico.
-In fact, as of November 2012, an Indian advanced degree holder will have longer to wait than any other worker from anywhere, except for an unskilled worker from China.
+According to the January 2018 Visa Bulletin, for example, someone from the Philippines with an advanced degree coming to the U.S. to perform a job that requires that advanced degree (a “second preference” worker) will not have to wait at all to apply for a green card, whereas an unskilled worker (“other workers”) from the Philippines will have to wait about two years.
+And workers from India in most categories have longer to wait than any other worker from anywhere; up to around ten years.

 Relatively few nonimmigrant categories have been established to authorize employment, and each category authorizes a fairly narrow and specific type of employment.
 The L-1 category, for instance, is for intracompany transferees; R-1 for religious workers; P-1 for internationally recognized athletes and entertainers; and O-1 for “persons of extraordinary ability.”